When you invite trouble, it's usually quick to accept.

 "What was it that exploded, do you know that?"

 "After your father died. your mother left the state, did she not?"

 "Yes, sir, she did."

 "Why didn't you go with her?"

 "I couldn't, sir.
-I couldn't go off an' leave everything behind I cared for.
-'Sides, I was plannin' on goin' to th' Police Academy."
+I couldn't go off and leave everything behind I cared for.
+'Sides, I was planning on going to the Police Academy."